 The brain is designed to work like an information superhighway.
-Information travels in and out of processing centers called synapses in a smooth and streamlined and seamless way.
+Information travels in and out of processing centers called synapses in a smooth, streamlined way.
 Those information carriers are specialized nerve cells called neurons.
 Neurons gather information from the environment and from the rest of the body, transfers it to the brain for processing, and then sends that information where it needs to go to make the body do what it’s supposed to do.

 The network of channels information moves through are called neural pathways.
 The synapses are the junction points between the neurons.
 They are the transfer stations, or control centers.
 Their job is to relay the information that comes to them to the next appropriate neuron for processing and transmission.

-The brain begins forming very, very early and grows at an incredible pace.
-In fact, it begins forming within three weeks of conception!
-The physical structures of the brain that last throughout one’s life are in place by seven weeks.
+The brain begins forming very quickly after conception and grows at an incredible pace.
+In fact, the brain begins forming within three weeks of conception!
+Its physical shape and structure that last throughout one’s life are in place just seven weeks after conception.
 During the prenatal period, there are times that close to 250,000 neurons are added to the brain every single minute.

 The time between conception and about three years old is absolutely critical for proper brain development.
-Positive experiences during this time can have a huge impact on a child’s ability to learn and their chances for achievement and success and even happiness and fulfilling relationships throughout the rest of their life.
+What the child is exposed to and what they experience during this time sticks for life.
+Positive experiences and connection during infancy and early childhood have a huge impact on a child’s ability to learn.
+They also boost that child’s chances for achievement, success, happiness, and being able to create and sustain healthy and fulfilling relationships throughout the rest of their life.

 Young brains are susceptible to damage

-Because they’re growing so quickly and our experiences have so much potential to affect our brain development, young brains are also very susceptible to damage.
-Children are especially sensitive and vulnerable to the negative experiences that happened to them.
-The younger they are when those things happen, the greater the risk there is for long-term damage to occur.
+Because kids’ brains grow so quickly, they are particularly susceptible to damage, especially from trauma and alcohol exposure.
+Children are especially sensitive and vulnerable to the negative and traumatic experiences that happen to them.
+The younger they are when those things occur, the greater the risk there is for long-term damage.

-Kids who have experienced trauma don’t think the same way we do!
+Kids who experienced trauma don’t think the same way we do!

-Kids whose who have experienced significant trauma simply don’t think the same way we do.
+Kids who experienced significant trauma during their early years of life simply don’t think the same way we do.
 They don’t perceive the world the same way we do.
 They don’t understand things the same way we do.
 They often don’t even have any frame of reference to understand very simple and very common things that make perfect sense to us.

 Parts of the brain most affected by trauma

-Let’s talk first about the impact on the limbic system.
+Let’s talk first about the effects of trauma on the limbic system.
 In a nutshell, the whole system goes into overdrive and become stuck in the “always on” position.
 In other words, it becomes very hypersensitive.

 One of the most noticeable things is a distorted fight or flight response.
 The fight or flight response is our body’s natural warning system.
 It senses danger, puts us in overdrive, and then we calm down when we realized nothing’s there.

 Well, that isn’t the case for our kids.
-Their system gets stuck in emergency mode where everything looks and feels like an emergency them.
-In real life, it looks like extreme hypervigilance or always scanning their environment to make sure that they’re safe.
-Or, depending on how they perceive the threat, they might also have a tendency to flop and freeze or to panic or give up when things are even just a little bit hard.
+Their system gets stuck in “crisis” mode where everything looks and feels like an emergency to them.
+In real life, it looks to us like extreme hypervigilance or always scanning their environment to make sure they’re safe.
+Or, depending on how they perceive a potential threat, they might also have a tendency to flop and freeze or to panic or give up when things are even just a little bit hard.

 Trauma also creates fractured and intrusive memories.
-When trauma is too overwhelming to fully process, the memories surrounding it don’t get properly stored or processed.
-They end up becoming kind of like shards of glass in the brain that aren’t subject to normal recall and processing.
-Trauma memories are rarely ever complete, but they’re still terrifying to the person experiencing them.
-There is also little or no ability to control them, stop them, or even make sense of them and a lot of cases.
+When a traumatic experience is too overwhelming to fully process, the memories surrounding it don’t get properly stored or processed.
+They become like little shards of glass in the brain that poke and scratch at everything else.
+Trauma memories aren’t subject to normal recall and processing and they are rarely ever complete.
+However, they are still very real and terrifying to the person experiencing them, even if they don’t have any context around them.
+Kids especially have little or no ability to control them, stop them, or even make sense of them.

-Trauma also creates hyperactive responses to sensory input.
+The effects of trauma also create hyperactive responses to sensory input.
 You’ve probably noticed that most of our kids are very easily overstimulated.
 They don’t have the ability to process all of the sensory information coming in.
 In order to cope with it, kids will often respond with extremes on either end of the behavior spectrum.
 Some kids are very, very sensory seeking and cannot get enough input.
 Others are sensory avoidant and have little or no tolerance for any type of sensory input.

-Remember what I said about kids having double the number of synapse of an adult?
-Well, the greater number of synapse means a greater number of connections and the greater the chance for miswiring and misfiring.
-Especially if a child was in a prolonged or intense traumatic environment, that trauma is what ends up getting hardwired into their brain instead of the positive flows of information that we expect.
+Remember what I said about young kids having double the number of synapses of an adult?
+Well, when we’re talking about the effect of trauma on the brain, the more synapses and connections there are, the greater the chance for miswiring and misfiring.
+Especially if a child lived in a prolonged or intense traumatic environment, the trauma gets hardwired instead of the positive flows of information that we expect.

-Kids who’ve experienced trauma are also very sensitive to change and stress.
+Kids who experienced developmental trauma are also very sensitive to change and stress.
 They need a much longer response and processing time in order to understand what’s even going on.
-As that front lobe of the brain shuts down response, we often see poor logic, reasoning, judgment, impulse control, and problem solving abilities.
+As that front lobe of the brain shuts down response, we often see poor logic, reasoning, judgment, impulse control, and problem-solving abilities.
 This is especially true if there was prenatal alcohol exposure.